rachelrondon/PhoneBook/README.md

-This is a phonebook built with Vue.js
+This is a phonebook built with Vue.js.
+The user is able to add a new contact (name and phone) and also delete the user.

 # Technologies
 - Vue.js